Our Leadership Team

 William was born in Windsor, Ontario in 1942.
 After graduation from secondary school he attended McMaster University (Hamilton), Union Theological Seminary (New York City) where he lived in residence on Broadway and on the edge of a troubled Harlem.
 He was hired as a curate after ordination to the inner city Episcopal Church of St. Stephen’s In Lynn, Mass, USA and returned to Canada in 1971 as a member of the Canadian Forces chaplaincy.
 In a 25 year stint, he served at CFB Gagetown, NB (where he met and married his beloved, Anne), Canadian Forces Germany, Chilliwack, BC, back to Germany, Air Command HQ in Winnipeg, Army HQ in the Montreal area as the senior chaplain for the Army and finally National Defense HQ, Ottawa as Director of Pastoral Activities.
 He left the CF as a LCol and joined the staff at Christ Church Cathedral for 12 years as the Pastoral Vicar.
 From there he served as an interim priest at All Saints, Westboro, and incumbent at St. Margaret’s, Vanier where he officially “retired” after 5 years.

 William trained in secondary school as a military highland drummer and bagpiper and has continued to move in highland circles and bands wherever he has lived.
-He presently plays the bagpipes with the RCMP band in Ottawa.
+He played the bagpipes with the RCMP band in Ottawa.
 Bill and Anne celebrate their parenting of Andrea (Craig) and Cameron, their grandchildren Tristan and Mariah, (all in Ottawa) and share in their adopted family in New York City of William Robertson, his wife Robyn and their two children, Tim and Justin.

 This year I will have been married to my wonderful wife Wendy for 50 years.
 We have a son and daughter, both married, two grandchildren and recently celebrated the arrival of our first great- grandchild.
 We are very blessed in that they all live nearby.